J.D. Fox Micro Resource Center

 3. Bandwidth Place is an independent consumer information site.

-This site offers the ability to test for jitter and packet loss, two important factors to measure if you use VoIP (Voice Over IP) telephones and suffer from audio quality problems.
+These links are for testing connection quality.
+This means in addition to download and upload speeds (data transfer rate), you can test for packet loss, latency, and jitter, three important factors to measure if you use VoIP (Voice Over IP) telephones and suffer from audio quality problems.